mbrav/mbrav.github.io/_posts/project/2016-05-22-infrastructural-utopia-tower.markdown

 The piece features a Wi-Fi spot on top of its structure that sniffs the user’s data as he/she browses the internet.
 This serves not only how digital technologies are vulnerable to surveillance, but as a metaphor that illustrates infrastructure's constant connectedness.
 The tower’s intention is not to hide the infrastructure away from the user, but show its overwhelming presence, authority, and control -- an aspect that infrastructures do not demonstrate since they are hidden from our view.
 Even in the most remote places on Earth, infrastructures consist of satellites that fly above our heads.
 It is more literal than it might appear, but when it comes to infrastructures, modern humans are never in “offline” mode.

 The question that has to be asked is whether infrastructures can be used as a mean for maintaining freedom.
-Is there a point where freedom can become instrastructialized given the increase in our reliance on technologies?
-What is the balance between what should be inrastructuralized, and what should not?
-If our living conditions can be easily provided by infrastructured means, can freedom eventually be “served” like tap water?
-Once infrastructures become tools for providing human dependencies in very abstracted ways, would human beings not be blind enough to notice this malicious process?
-If infrastructures are meant to remain so unnoticeable, what is the truth that they hide?
-These are questions that must be made by a technologically advancing civilization, especially by its citizens.
+If infrastructures are meant to remain unnoticeable, what is the truth that they hide?
+These are questions that must be made by a technologically advancing civilization, especially citizens.